 Being Able To Tell The Truth is Important

 For moms in recovery, silent and submissive means death--sometimes literally and sometimes soul.
 And being controlled is out of the question.
 To Maggie, being lectured to was like returning to the toxic family dynamic she thought they’d left behind.
 Her husband had shut her up exactly the same way, and she wasn’t going back to that again.
 Everything had been going well, but the relationship rubber-banded back into crisis anyway.

 In the end, JJ’s wish to impose verbal “boundaries” on his mom backfired.
 Maggie was shamed by the things he said about her, but it didn’t make her want to comply with his "rules for her conduct."
 In fact, all his talk about boundaries and need for safety made her feel she needed some boundaries and safety of her own.

 What Is The Solution

 Can JJ learn not to try to rigidly control his mom?
 Can Maggie find a comfortable way to communicate with JJ that doesn’t hurt him or compromise her own safety and sense of self?
 In recovery, they say progress, not perfection.
 What does that mean?
 As families struggle with better ways to communicate, it’s important to be careful with the tools.
 What’s supposed to be useful can backfire and have unintended consequences.
 Real Recovery means back to square one over and over.
 Like old age, it's not for sissies.

-If you need help with addiction or mental health, click on the image below to find professional resources in your area.
+If you need help with addiction or mental health, check out Recovery Guidance for a free resource to find professional resources in your area.